BA Economics, Princeton University

 What are your future career goals and how have they been realised since being at Imperial?

 The MSc Innovation, Entrepreneurship & Management programme has given me the space to experiment with several entrepreneurial ideas, while simultaneously learning more about the corporate world, so I feel well set up for either path.
-My current plan is to continue with my part-time tutoring as I pursue several startup ideas; I plan to dedicate more time to whichever ones take off, and if not, I'll most likely pursue a more traditional finance career path.
+My current plan is to continue with my part-time tutoring as I pursue several startup ideas; I plan to dedicate more time to whichever ones take off.

 I am renting a flat in Stockwell, in the south of London.
 I chose to live there primarily because of the lower rent (Kensington can be quite pricey), and the fact that it isn’t too far away from the Imperial campus.